 As you know the green movement has been going strong for several years now.
 Its longevity suggests that this is no mere fad, but rather a complete shift in our society’s attitude towards environmentally friendly products and practices.

-Here is a basic rundown of some ways in which hardwood floors are sustainable and eco-friendly to our environment.
+Here is a basic rundown of some ways in which wide plank hardwood floors can be sustainable and eco-friendly.

 SOLID HARDWOOD FLOORS